spotDL/spotify-downloader/README.md

 ### Announcing spotDL v3

-We rebuilt spotDL from scratch to be much faster, simpler, and better than the old spotDL. he documentation is also a work in progress. v3.0.2 is yet to be released to PyPi so you can't install it using `pip`, this is intentional. v3.0.2 is still in alpha testing.
-We request that you use spotDL v3 and submit issues to voice problems and like-to-haves that you come across.
+We rebuilt spotDL from scratch to be much faster, simpler, and better than the old spotDL.
+The documentation is also a work in progress.

 ⚠ We have dropped active development of spotDL v2 due to support and organization changes.
 No focused efforts will be made to resolve v2 specific issues.